Startup Definitions

 TermDefinition

-PaaS (Platform as a Service)A cloud computing service that provides a platform for developers to build, run, and manage applications without worrying about underlying infrastructure.
+PaaS (Platform as a Service)A cloud computing service that provides a platform for developers to build, run, and manage applications.

 Pages Per VisitAverage number of pages viewed per visit, indicating user engagement.